ni/semi-test-library-dotnet/docs/UserGuide/NuGetPackageManagementForSTSProjects.md

 ## Adding NuGet Packages

 NuGet packages can be added to an STS project via the **NuGet package manager** in Visual Studio.
-This action adds a `PackageReference` entry to the project’s `.csproj` file and requires the package to be available on the target system at build time.
+This action adds a `PackageReference` entry to the project's `.csproj` file and requires the package to be available on the target system at build time.

 Packages can be consumed using one of the following methods: